 Seeing the value of others is a trait shared by exceptional leaders in all business units.
-Seeing potential in others means also seeing the not-so-great parts — where people need support in order to achieve their career goals.
+Seeing the potential in others means also seeing the not-so-great parts — where people need support to achieve their career goals.
 Even the most promising future leaders can be let down by a lack of insight into their strengths.
 Here are some ideas that will help ensure that your organization’s next generation of leaders is actively training to be their best.

 Supportive Leaders = Strong Teams

 Every organization needs strong leaders: those individuals who are unafraid to take the reins of a new project and help drive it forward.
-However, those same leaders need to balance their “Here we go!” attitude with bringing along their teams in order to see long-term success for themselves and their organization.
+However, those same leaders need to balance their “Here we go!” attitude with bringing along their teams to see long-term success for themselves and their organization.

 Help upcoming leaders feel comfortable incorporating the ideas of others and slowing down (a little bit!) by offering yourself as a positive role model.
-When you continually lift up the benefits of solid teamwork you are leading by example.
+When you continually lift up the benefits of solid teamwork, you are leading by example.
 Let your efforts show that teams who work well together will be more successful.
 Time focused on gaining the trust of your constituents will pay off when your colleagues are willing to take a chance and follow your lead over the long term.

 Feeding the Hunger for Achievement

 Directors and managers with extraordinary potential are often hungry for knowledge that will make them more effective leaders.
 There is no simple answer to what makes a great leader, but there are some traits they often share:

 - Meet personal goals